psychiatric-genomics-consortium/sex-stratified-depression/README.md

 ## Imputation

-If your data is already imputed then skip to the ‘Post-imputation Quality Control’, although the tools, reference panels, and parameters used for imputation should be reported to the lead authors.
+If your data is already imputed then skip to the [Post Imputation Steps](https://github.com/psychiatric-genomics-consortium/sex-stratified-depression#post-imputation-steps), although the tools, reference panels, and parameters used for imputation should be reported to the lead authors.

 Imputation should be performed using the ricopili pipeline.
 See below for instructions: